-A cross functional team is a team of people from different departments of your company who work towards a shared goal.
+A cross functional team is a collection of people from different departments of your company who work on shared projects for a larger company-wide goal.
 Team members could come from marketing, sales, product, customer success, customer service, or any other area.
 Seniority levels among members could vary, too.

 Teams whose members have a wide range of skills can help drive innovation and solve problems in new ways, which may give your company a competitive advantage.
 Teams like this can often be found in start-ups or small- to medium-sized enterprises (SMEs) — companies whose employees might have to perform several duties across departments.